-Issuance of straight corporate bonds has moved from a declining trend up until fiscal 2015 to an increasing trend at present, with both the number of corporate bond issues and the value of bonds issued remaining at high levels in recent years.
-In fiscal 2020, there were 692 issues with a value of \$15.6 trillion, an all-time record.
-Since the start of 2019 there have been a number of large-scale corporate bond issues against the background of the decline in long-term interest rates.
-In response to the further monetary easing of monetary conditions, especially in response to the pandemic, straight corporate bonds of \$2.5 trillion and \$2.8 trillion were issued in July and December 2020, respectively, with another \$2.2 trillion issued in June 2021.
+Issuance of straight corporate bonds has also moved from a declining trend up until fiscal 2015 to an increasing trend at present, with both the number of corporate bond issues and the value of bonds issued remaining at high levels in recent years.
+Large-scale corporate bond issues continued from 2019 against the background of the decline in long-term interest rates.
+Bond issuance increased in response to further monetary easing due to the COVID-19 pandemic starting in April 2020, and has remained at a high level, with 579 issues and ¥12.9 trillion worth of bonds issued in FY2022.

-The total amount of bank debentures issued in fiscal 2020 (all interest bearing) stood at \$1.0 trillion, continuing to decline from the \$43 trillion recorded in fiscal 1995.
+The total amount of bank debentures issued in fiscal 2022 (all interest bearing) stood at ¥1.0 trillion, continuing to decline from the ¥43 trillion recorded in fiscal 1995.
 Backdrop to the decline includes the virtual disappearance of the long-term credit banks that had acted as suppliers of long-term capital to industry, the discontinuation of bank debenture issues by Bank of Tokyo-Mitsubishi (now the Bank of Mitsubishi-Tokyo UFJ) in March 2002, followed by Mizuho Corporate Bank (excluding debentures for asset building purposes) in March 2007 and Aozora Bank in September 2011.
-Among government agency bonds, issuance of government-guaranteed bonds in fiscal 2020 was \$1.4 trillion and issuance of FILP agency bonds was \$6.2 trillion.
-Back in fiscal 2000, the Government Housing Loan Corporation issued its first \$50 billion.
-FILP agency bond, following the reform of the fiscal investment and loan program.
+Among government agency bonds, issuance of government-guaranteed bonds in fiscal 2022 was ¥0.9 trillion and issuance of FILP agency bonds was ¥3.5 trillion.
+Back in fiscal 2000, the Government Housing Loan Corporation issued its first ¥50 billion FILP agency bond, following the reform of the fiscal investment and loan program.
 Since then, FILP agency bond issuance has grown considerably.
-The amount of yen-denominated foreign bonds dropped sharply to \$0.5 trillion yen in fiscal 2020.
+The amount of yen-denominated foreign bonds was ¥1.1 trillion yen in fiscal 2022.